ipodscott/FlippyBook/README.md

 ### Instructions:
 This builds flip books by using php blob to display a directory's image files, along with creating a Table of Contents.
 The directory to the image files is passed through a URL query string starting on line 18 of the index.php.
-Using the php blob along with the wildcard supported image types will only allow supported images.
+Using the php blob along with the wildcard file types array will only allow supported images within the directory.

 ``<?php``
 `` $pulp = $_GET['pulp'];``